US: Teargas fired at peaceful protest for Trump's photo-op

 -

 While the independent experts said Floyd died due to "asphyxiation from sustained pressure," the medical examiner's office said the cause of death is "cardiopulmonary arrest complicating law enforcement subdual, restraint, and neck compression."
-Evidently, the latter made no mention of asphyxiation.
+The latter made no mention of asphyxiation.